JuliaDatabases/SQLite.jl/docs/src/index.md

 This can be avoided in two ways.
-You can either escape each backslash yourself or you can use the sr"..." string literal that SQLite.jl exports.
+You can either escape each backslash yourself or you can use the raw"..." string literal.
 The previous query can then successfully be run like so:

 ```julia